jedevc/fyp-report/report.md

 applications along with their environments in fully complete *containers* (**reference needed**).
 Each container is based off of an *image*, which are built using commands from a Dockerfile.
-By having vulnspec output a Dockerfile, we can create an easily replicable environment for CTF organizers and players to run their challenges in, without having to deal with complex dependencies or setups.
+By having vulnspec output a Dockerfile, we can create an easily replicable environment for CTF organisers and players to run their challenges in, without having to deal with complex dependencies or setups.